 The above are signs you may have Peyronie’s Disease, and depending on the stage and severity of your symptoms, you may require treatment.

 Men with Peyronie’s Disease typically report two stages – or phases – of symptoms.

-The acute phase is when you may first notice a the curvature in your bent penis.
+The acute phase is when you may first notice a curvature or other deformity of your bent penis.
 As plaques form in the penis, the bending/curving/constrictions may get worse, and you may begin to feel pain during sexual activity.
 You may also experience erectile dysfunction.
-The acute phase typically lasts five to seven months, but can last longer.
+The acute phase typically lasts 6 to 18 month, but can last longer.